 2009 – Commissioned sketches for bridesmaid dress designs.
 I felt much more confident shading and rendering details with pencil.

-2010 – Sketches from my second fashion design portfolio that I used for interviews and helped my land my first design job.
+2010 – Sketches from my second fashion design portfolio that I used for interviews and helped me land my first fashion design job.
 I discovered Copic brush tip markers and was officially hooked!

-2012 – Design sketch from my winning dress in the Christian Louboutin and Bergdorf Goodman design competition, that same year I started sketching faces consistently on all my fashion illustrations.
+2012 – Design sketch from my winning dress in the Christian Louboutin and Bergdorf Goodman design competition, that same year I started sketching faces consistently on all my fashion illustrations and got better with practice.

 2016 – I was sketching consistently and practicing my fashion faces.
 This marked a turning point from a more realistic face to a more stylized face.